 Denali Therapeutics (DNLI) Gets a Hold Rating from Raymond James

-In a report released yesterday, Dane Leone from Raymond James reiterated a Hold rating on Denali Therapeutics (DNLI).
-The company’s shares closed last Thursday at $52.27, close to its 52-week high of $52.69.
+In a report released today, Dane Leone from Raymond James maintained a Hold rating on Denali Therapeutics (DNLI).
+The company’s shares closed last Tuesday at $60.00.

-According to TipRanks.com, Leone is a 5-star analyst with an average return of 14.9% and a 65.3% success rate.
-Leone covers the Healthcare sector, focusing on stocks such as Adverum Biotechnologies, Ayala Pharmaceuticals, and Allogene Therapeutics.
+According to TipRanks.com, Leone is a 5-star analyst with an average return of 14.7% and a 65.9% success rate.
+Leone covers the Healthcare sector, focusing on stocks such as Lineage Cell Therapeutics, Adverum Biotechnologies, and Tarsus Pharmaceuticals.

-Denali Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $54.50.
+Denali Therapeutics has an analyst consensus of Moderate Buy, with a price target consensus of $58.00.

 See today’s analyst top recommended stocks >>